lightest/lightest/README.md

 ## 🫡

-Employers sometimes modify their repos, so here are screenshotted contibutions graphs preverved.
+Employers sometimes modify their repos, so here are screenshotted contibutions graphs.
 <details>
   <summary>2024</summary>